-Command Auth. level Supported targets Description Flush 2 PostgreSQL, Oracle, SQL Server, Kafka Stops the Post process at a certain point.
-Reconcile 1 PostgreSQL, Oracle, SQL Server, Kafka Synchronizes source and target data with minimal interruption to the database users.
+Command Auth. level Supported targets Description Flush 2 PostgreSQL, Oracle, SQL Server, Kafka Puts a marker in the data stream to establish a point of synchronization between the source and target data, then stops the Post process at that point.
+Reconcile 1 PostgreSQL, Oracle, SQL Server, Kafka Synchronizes the results of a backup or copy applied to the target system with user transactions from the source system.